-Chicken Wild Rice Soup is deliciously rich and creamy without the use of heavy cream or flour.
-Learn to make this easy, healthy, and budget-friendly comfort food on the stovetop, the crockpot, or the Instant Pot!
+This Chicken Wild Rice Soup is deliciously rich and creamy soup without the use of heavy cream or flour.
+You can make this healthy and budget-friendly comfort food on the stovetop, crockpot or Instant Pot.

-healthy chicken and wild rice soup in bowls
+Healthy chicken and wild rice soup garnished with parsley and served in bowls.

-This soup is loaded with fall apart shredded chicken, tender carrots, potatoes, celery, and of course, wild rice simmering in a creamy broth that is exploding with crazy flavour.
+This healthy chicken wild rice soup is loaded with fall apart shredded chicken, tender carrots, potatoes, celery, and of course, wild rice simmering in a creamy broth that is exploding with crazy flavor!

-• Healthy.
-No heavy cream is used to make this soup and wild rice plus mushrooms are full of protein, fiber and antioxidants!
+• Healthier: No heavy cream is used to make this chicken wild rice soup.

 • Vegetables: Onion, garlic, carrots, celery, potatoes.

-• Milk: Homo 3.25 % milk is the best replacement for heavy cream.
+• Milk: Whole milk is the best replacement for heavy cream.

 • Liquid: Water or low sodium chicken broth or Instant Pot chicken broth.

-• Seasoning: Thyme, mustard, garlic powder, salt, and pepper.
+• Seasoning: Dried thyme, mustard, garlic powder, salt, and pepper.
+Try poultry seasoning or rosemary instead of thyme.

 • Garnish: Parsley to give it a nice herbaceous finish.